leanprover/vscode-lean4/docs/dev.md

 The repository contains NPM packages implementing editor integration for the Lean 4 programming language.
 The VS Code extension proper is in [`vscode-lean4`](vscode-lean4/), while [`lean4-infoview`](lean4-infoview/) implements the information display.
 The API glue code between them is in [`lean4-infoview-api`](lean4-infoview-api/).
-We build the packages in tandem using Lerna.
+We build the packages in tandem using NPM workspaces.

 ![overview](images/overview.png)